WinnieYuDev/tic-tac-toe-castlevania/README.md

 - JavaScript

 # Challenge Review
-I completed the challenge: 4
+- I completed the challenge: 4
-I feel good about my code: 4
+- I feel good about my code: 4
-I think I could have done better with code reusuability.
-Will look into changing the code by using "this"
+- I think I could have done better with code reusuability.
+Will look into changing the code by using "this.name"